Error in the Euclidean Preference Model: Three Questions

+\end{enumerate} That is, $\hat{\pi}$ is the closest possible approximation to $\pi$ in such a Euclidean preference model.
+As our measure of error $m$, we use the Kendall tau distance (or bubble-sort distance):

-We are interested in both $\E[d(\pi,\hat{\pi})]$ and $\E[d(\pi, \hat{\pi})] / \binom{A}{2}$, which is the expected number of adjacent swaps required as a proportion of the maximum possible number of swaps between any two preferences.
-Given the lack of efficient algorithms for optimally approximating arbitrary profiles with Euclidean models (see Section \ref{sec:introduction}), we do not compute these expectations exactly, and instead derive lower bounds.
+Equivalently, $m(\pi, \pi')$ can be defined as the minimum number of adjacent swaps required to transform $\pi$ to $\pi'$.
+The Kendall tau distance is well-established \cite{kumar2010} and has been widely used as a metric between preferences in the social choice literature \cite{obraztsova2012,obraztsova2013,anand2021}.
+We are interested in both $\E[m(\pi,\hat{\pi})]$ and $\E[m(\pi, \hat{\pi})] / \binom{A}{2}$, which is the expected number of adjacent swaps required as a proportion of the maximum possible number of swaps between any two preferences.
+Intuitively, $\E[m(\pi, \hat{\pi})] / \binom{A}{2}$ can also be interpreted as the probability that two alternatives chosen uniformly at random will be ranked differently by $\pi$ and $\hat{\pi}$.
+Given the lack of tractable algorithms or formulae for optimally approximating arbitrary profiles with Euclidean models (see Section \ref{sec:introduction}), we do not compute these expectations exactly, and instead derive lower bounds.

 The intuition for our approach is as follows.
 For any choice of $A$ and $d$, there will be some maximum number of unique preferences (or permutations) $r_{A,d} \leq A!$ that can be simultaneously represented in Euclidean space of dimension $d$.
-For all following results, we will abbreviate $r_{A,d}$ to $r$ (the dependence on $A$ and $d$ is implied), and will assume that $\UniquePref \geq \MaxPref$ because, in this case, the probability that $\pi$ is representable is fixed.
+In what follows, we will abbreviate $r_{A,d}$ to $r$ (the dependence on $A$ and $d$ is implied) and in order to bound the expected error will assume that $\UniquePref \geq \MaxPref$ because, in this case, the probability that $\pi$ is representable is fixed (Figure \ref{fig:bound-applicability}).
 Assume that we have an overestimate of $\MaxPref$, say $\hat{\MaxPref}$.
 Then, if we ``distribute'' these $\hat{\MaxPref}$ ``representable'' preferences ``evenly'' throughout the set of all possible preferences, this will minimize the expected distance between $\pi$ and $\hat{\pi}$, the nearest of the $\hat{\MaxPref}$ ``representable'' preferences.
-We use this minimized distance (or more precisely, distribution of distances) to produce a lower bound for $\E[d(\pi,\hat{\pi})]$.
+We use this minimized distance (or more precisely, distribution of distances) to produce a lower bound for $\E[m(\pi,\hat{\pi})]$.
 It is only a lower bound because $\hat{\MaxPref}$ may overestimate $\MaxPref$.

 Along with an upper bound $\hat{\MaxPref}$, this approach requires a structure on the set of all $A!$ preferences that allows us to ``evenly distribute'' the $\hat{\MaxPref}$ preferences that might be representable.
 For this, we use the \emph{permutohedron} (Figure \ref{fig:permutohedron}), a high dimensional polytope where each vertex corresponds to a permutation, and edges between vertices correspond to single swap operations between adjacent elements.
 (There is a bijection between permutations and preferences.)
 For example, the permutohedron of order 4 will have a vertex corresponding to the permutation \texttt{1234} that is connected to three other vertices: \texttt{2134}, \texttt{1324}, and \texttt{1243}, because they are the permutations that can be reached by applying a single adjacent swap to \texttt{1234} \cite{gaiha1977}.
 Our overestimate for $\hat{\MaxPref}$ is given by the following lemma.